Upload your medical certificate (Fed Med card) - Tier 1 drivers

 - If you are uploading a new Fed Med card, you will need it available in an acceptable file type not to exceed 5 MB.
 File types accepted are PDF, JPG, GIF or PNG.

-You will be unable to use this system if:
+You will not be able to use this system if:

 - You do not have a Wisconsin commercial driver license (CDL)